gmc-code/PC-microbit-micropython/docs/images/flip_and_rotate_images.rst

 .. py:function:: string.replace(oldvalue, newvalue, count)

-    | oldvalue	The string to search for
+    | oldvalue - The string to search for
-    | newvalue	The string to replace the old value with
+    | newvalue - The string to replace the old value with
-    | count	Optional.
-A number specifying how many occurrences of the old value to be replaced.
+    | count	(optional) - A number specifying how many occurrences of the old value to be replaced.
 Defaults to all occurrences if omitted.
     | e.g. img_str = img_str.replace(":", "")

 ----